leccyril/banking-plateform/README.md

 You’ll start by editing this README file to learn how to edit a file in Bitbucket.

-1. Go in database folder in terminal
+1. Go in /database folder in terminal
-2. execute command :s
+2. execute command :
 ```
 docker-compose up -d
 ```